jrnl-org/jrnl/README.md

 *jrnl* is a simple journal application for your command line.
 Journals are stored as human readable plain text files - you can put them into a Dropbox folder for instant syncinc and you can be assured that your journal will still be readable in 2050, when all your fancy iPad journal applications will long be forgotten.

-Optionally, your journal can be encrypted using AES encryption
+Optionally, your journal can be encrypted using AES encryption.

 ### Why keep a journal?